Recap / The Simpsons S 20 E 14 In The Name Of The Grandfather

 - Continuity Snarl: In "The Mansion Family", Moe conformed to the law against serving beer before 2:00pm on Sundays.
 Now, he was encouraging Homer and Abe to break that law (though he may have done it, as Ireland probably doesn't have that law).

 - Cultural Translation: Bart watches a German dub of Krusty's show on the multichannel TV set of the Irish pub owner.
 (Also note that despite being dubbed Krusty and Sideshow Mel's lip movements still match with what they are saying in German.)
+This could also count as Gratuitous German, by the way, as it happens in an episode taking place in Ireland.

 - The Fair Folk: Leprechauns appear.